Alex-Maina-Mwangi/article-reader/README.md

 See also the `virtualenv` file `requirements.txt` for more details of the libraries used.

-In a nutshell this script iterates through a list of PMCID numbers and reads fulltext XML and extract the study site data and finally loads this data neatly into an excel file.
+In a nutshell this script iterates through a list of PMCID numbers and reads fulltext XML and <ins>extract</ins> the study site data and <ins>transforms</ins> this data finally <ins>loads</ins> this data neatly into an excel file.

 # What is a PMCID number?